 Figure legends

 Figure 1.
-Two-photon imaging of population activity in primary visual cortex in awake behaving mice
+Cortical ensembles as a representation of multidimensional population vectors obtained with two-photon calcium imaging

-(A) Illustration of the experimental setup.
-Mice were head fixed to a two-photon microscope, and were allowed to run on a treadmill.
-Visual stimuli of drifting gratings were presented on a screen to the monocular side of the mice.
-(B) A representative field of view with detected ROIs.
-Scale bar represents xxx.
-(C) Schematic of generating the dissimilarity matrix for finding neuronal ensembles.
-Binary spike vectors for each frame were normalized using TF-IDF, and the cosine distance between every pair of normalized vectors were calculated, which was further used as the input to SVD.
-(D) Example of visual ensemble activity identified using SVD.
-Red cells represent the ensemble of horizontal visual stimuli; blue cells represent the ensemble of vertical visual stimuli.
-(E) Activities of visual and spontaneous ensembles.
-Raster plot shows the extracted spikes during spontaneous activity or under visual stimuli.
-Mouse was shown with horizontal and vertical drifting gratings in an alternative fashion.
-Light red and blue vertical stripes indicate the time of horizontal and vertical stimuli, respectively.
-Red box highlights the activity of significant neurons for horizontal visual stimuli.
-Blue box highlights the activity of significant neurons for vertical visual stimuli.
-Black and purple box highlight significant neurons for spontaneous activity.
-Gray box shows the rest of the neurons.
-Cells in the two visual ensembles tend to be co-active during their corresponding visual stimuli, whereas cells in spontaneous ensembles exhibit patterns that are more irregular.
-Scale bar represents 400 frames.
+(A) Schematic representation of active neurons at different frames.
+Black dots represent active neurons at different times (left).
+Binary raster plot representing the overall network activity of observed neurons (right).
+Population vectors capture the coordinated activity of a given neuronal ensemble.
+(B) Population vectors can be understood as a multidimensional array in which clusters of population vectors taken from different times define network states..

 Figure 2.
-Conditional random field model predicts visual stimulus
+Classification of visual stimuli using CRFs

-(A) Illustration of conditional random field model.
+(A) Schematic representation of CRFs.
 Shaded nodes (x) represent the observed binary spiking state of the neurons.
 White nodes (y) represent true states of the neurons, and are connected by edges that indicate their mutual dependencies; node potentials are defined over the two possible states of each node, and edge potentials are defined over the four possible states of each existing edge, depending on the state of the two nodes it connects.
 The probability distribution of the network over all possible states can therefore be factored using the node and edge potentials.
-(B) Illustration of hidden nodes in a CRF model.
+(B) Illustration of hidden nodes (squares) in CRFs.
 In this case, two hidden nodes (squares) were added for the horizontal (red) and vertical (blue) visual stimuli, separately.
 Nodes that are directly connected to the two hidden nodes are also highlighted in the corresponding color.
-(C) An example of graphs constructed with hidden nodes.
-Nodes that are either directly connected to the hidden nodes or indirectly connected to the hidden nodes through one intermediate nodes are highlighted.
+(C) Represetnative example of graphs constructed with hidden nodes.
+Nodes that are either directly connected to the hidden nodes or indirectly connected to the hidden nodes through one intermediate node are highlighted.
 Connecting edges between them are also highlighted.
 Square on the upper left corner corresponds to horizontal stimulus (red); square on the lower left corner corresponds to vertical stimulus (blue).
-(D) Example of relative log-likelihood calculated by the CRF model.
+(D) Example of relative log-likelihood calculated by CRFs.
 Black trace shows lhorizontal-lvertical.
 Gray dashed line represents 0.
 Light red and blue vertical stripes indicate the time of horizontal and vertical stimuli, respectively.
-(E) Prediction raster plot from the example in (D).
+(E) Temporal course of ensemble classification.
 Top panel shows the prediction for horizontal stimulus; bottom panel shows the prediction for vertical stimulus.
 (F) Relative log-likelihood during horizontal and vertical stimuli.
 Red box represents the distribution of relative log-likelihood during horizontal stimulus; blue box represents the vertical stimulus.
 Gray region represents the threshold of 3 times baseline standard deviation level.
-(G-I) Accuracy (G), precision (H) and recall (I) of prediction.
+(G-I) Accuracy (G), precision (H) and recall (I) of prediction for each orientation of visual stimuli.

 Figure 3.
-Graph properties of CRF models and correlation-based models
+Graph properties of CRFs vs. correlation-based models